PTPells/maybeuseful/src/posts/Interfacing with Uncertainty.md

 #### Metaphor
 First, a metaphor to help my future self recognize when the forces of uncertainty are acting on me:

-> _Imagine yourself standing comfortably on a stone in the middle of a stream.
+> _Imagine yourself standing on a stone in the middle of a river.
 Ideas emerge for potential steps you could take to get to the other side.
 You scrutinize each one without pursuing any of them, comforted by the stability of the stone you’re standing on.
 You are aware that out in the distance is an eventual need to find a way from where you currently are, so you think about another move or revisit one you’d previously decided not to pursue._

 > _Still no steps.
 More mental movement without corresponding action._